deeplearninc/auger-cli/README.md

   # Max Total Time Minutes, the maximum time in minutes an entire training can run for before it is stopped.
   max_total_time_mins: 60

-  # Max Trial Time Minutes, this is the maximum time in minutes an individual trial can run before it is stopped.
+  # Max Trial Time Minutes, this is the maximum time in minutes an individual fold in trial can run before it is stopped.
-  max_eval_time_mins: 1
+  max_eval_time_mins: 10

   # Max Trials, this is the maximum number of trials to be run before training stops.
   max_n_trials: 10